-The ĀR and NEA novel endophytes are selected for nil or very low Lolitrem-B, and nil to moderate ergovaline levels.
+The NEA series and AR1 novel endophytes are selected for nil or very low Lolitrem-B, and nil to moderate ergovaline levels.
 The peramine levels are kept at natural levels or may in fact be enhanced for the insecticidal effects to be promoted.
-Ergovaline has some insecticidal properties too, and retaining some of this (NEA2, AR5, AR6) possibly offers better persistence over AR1 in some circumstances.
-AR37 endophyte operates quite differently, and produces a group of chemicals called janthritems.
-AR37 grasses have shown reasonably good results for persistence under insect pressure, but may still lead to staggers in some conditions.
+Ergovaline has some insecticidal properties too, and retaining some of this offers better persistence over AR1 in some circumstances.
+NEA12 and AR37 endophytes operate quite differently, and produce a group of chemicals called janthritems.
+These endophyte grasses have shown reasonably good results for persistence under insect pressure, but may still lead to staggers with sheep in some conditions.